 Welcome, course overview, introduction to inkjet.
 Printer Mechatronics Terminology, basics on frame construction, axes, drives, sensors, dynamics, resolution, repeatability, quality issues.
 Introduction to practical training in the lab.
 Lab work on material compatibility and printer mechatronics (in small groups guided by training coaches according to lab workbooks).

 Core technologies explained and reviewed, print head manufacturers overview, resolution, crosstalk, deviation, drop velocity, drop placement accuracy.
 Lab work on print heads.

 Inkjet system design

 Fluid supply systems, degassing methods, filtering aspects, printing system integration, single pass vs. multi pass, system maintenance.
 Lab work on ink filtration and degassing.

-Terminology in rheology, viscosity and rheology, shear thinning-shear thickening, newton and non-newton properties, demonstration gas.
+Terminology in rheology, viscosity and rheology, shear thinning-shear thickening, newtonian and non-newtonian properties, gas demonstration.
 Lab work on ink characterization.

 Terminology, basics on ink formulation, drying, curing, pinning, dispersions, suspensions, stability, compatibility.
 Introduction to drop watching.
 Lab work on drop watching.

-Characteristics of different substrates, ink-substrate interaction, effects of modifying surface energy on print quality, pre-treatment methods, dyne pens.
+Ink-substrate interaction, characteristics of different substrates, effects of modifying surface energy on print quality, pre-treatment methods, dyne pens.
 Lab work on substrate pre-treatment.

 File formats, RIP, color management, color space, the impact of restricted color space, CMYK and light colors, typical image artefacts, workflow.
 Lab work on color management.

-Participants can also request personalized trainings on specific topics. iPrint is flexible and happy to support you in your inkjet education.
+Participants can also request personalized training on specific topics. iPrint is flexible and happy to support your inkjet education.